BryanJacobs/FIDO2Applet/docs/fido_certification.md

 1.2
 ---
-All encryption performed by the authenticator (including key protection) uses AES-256, in the Cipher Block Chaining (CBC) mode of operation.
+The authenticator uses AES-256, in the Cipher Block Chaining (CBC) mode of operation, for confidentiality of data.
+Credential IDs are transmitted externally; these use an interally-stored SHA-256 for integrity.

 All hashing uses SHA-256.